Finistere/antidote/docs/faq.rst

         pass

 Unfortunately, :code:`wire` is extremely slow because it has to check all objects and retrieve their arguments.
-Doing this took *minutes* in a project I worked on.
+Doing this took *minutes* in a project I worked on, as slow as dropping and re-creating the whole database for each test.
 On a very simple case, Antidote provides full isolation two orders of magnitude faster.

 Let's see how the same example looks with Antidote: